lloistborn/ldpc-img/README.md

 ```

 ### License
-Make sure answer and teach those people whom asking about any related to this topic
+Make sure answer and teach those people whom asking you about any related to this topic

 ### Contact
 @morensya on twitter